Azure/azure-sdk-for-python/doc/dev/pylint_checking.md

     .../azure-sdk-for-python/sdk/eventgrid/azure-eventgrid>tox -e pylint -c ../../../eng/tox/tox.ini

-If you don't want to use tox you can also install and run pylint on its own:
+If you don't want to use tox, you can also install and run pylint on its own:

  - If taking this approach, in order to run with the pylintrc formatting and the custom pylint checkers you must also install the custom checkers and `SET` the pylintrc path.

-- More info on how to run the custom pylint checkers [here](https://github.com/Azure/azure-sdk-tools/blob/main/tools/pylint-extensions/pylint-guidelines-checker/README.md)
+- Additional information about custom checkers [here](https://github.com/Azure/azure-sdk-tools/blob/main/tools/pylint-extensions/azure-pylint-guidelines-checker/README.md)

         pip install pylint
         pip install pylint-guidelines-checker --index-url="https://pkgs.dev.azure.com/azure-sdk/public/_packaging/azure-sdk-for-python/pypi/simple/"